 Unmanned aircraft systems (UAS)

 UAS is considered to be a strategically important sector, with transversal implications affecting several industries.
-ECAC added the topic to its goals, the promotion and harmonised development of the UAS future in Europe at a strategic level in 2019.
+In 2019, ECAC added to its goals the promotion and harmonised development of the UAS future in Europe at a strategic level.
 ECAC's work in this area focuses on exchanging high-level views on possible developments to cope with current and future challenges in the field of UAS, which evolve dynamically.

 At the same time, ECAC supports the sharing of experiences and national policies and practices on UAS among its Member States and other strategic international key partners such as China, India, Israel and the United States.